 This course will focus upon the major writers of the Western World, literary genres, literary themes, literary movements, influences or epochs.
 Notes: May be retaken for additional credit with permission of chair, Department of English.

 620. Readings in English (3).

 Texts will be chosen by students in consultation with instructors; research will be directed by instructor.

-Prerequisite(s): Permission of chair,

-Department of English.
+Prerequisite(s): Permission of chair, Department of English.

-Notes: May be retaken for additional credit.

 622. Seminar in British Literature I: Before 1784 (3).